Delport121/Modular_SLAM/README.md

 ## Original README Content Below:

+## To do
 - SCAN context paramters needs to be tuned in its header file in the Thirdparty folder.
 Its const variables it cannot be changed with ros
+- Test constant velocity model in more detial
+- Test Lidar undistortion in more detail
+- Try using GTSAM instead of g20 in the backend
 ---